SEA Coach® Program

-Life Cycle Engineering (LCE) provides the qualified leadership and resources to help U.S. Navy ships assess their shipboard equipment, correct equipment casualties, ensure configuration control, increase operational availability and improve readiness.
+Life Cycle Engineering (LCE) provides the certified leadership and resources to help U.S. Navy ships assess their shipboard equipment, correct equipment casualties, ensure configuration control, improve self-sufficiency, increase operational availability and improve readiness.

 A SEA Coach is an SME with extensive experience in ship equipment operation and maintenance.
 Our involvement increases crew self-sufficiency and operational availability, while reducing crew maintenance time, thereby improving fleet readiness.